-- ✓ teaching that supports the development of skills and knowledge, making learning accessible and motivating for children. - ✓ learning-activities will be planned to enthuse pupils so that they persevere when faced with difficult problems and are keen to succeed and learn more when faced with challenge. ✓ a pace of learning that is optimised for progress. - √ children's home-learning being valued. - \checkmark children learning and working independently, but able to cooperate positively should the task need it. - √ children enjoying their learning. - √ use of concrete apparatus and models where appropriate.
+- \checkmark teaching that supports the development of skills and knowledge, making learning accessible and motivating for children. - \checkmark learning-activities will be planned to enthuse children so that they persevere when faced with difficult problems and are keen to succeed and learn more when faced with challenge. \checkmark a pace of learning that is optimised for progress. - √ Children's home-learning being valued. - ✓ Children learning and working independently, but able to cooperate positively should the task need it. - √ Children enjoying their learning. - √ Use of concrete apparatus and models where appropriate.